Minstead

-Minstead is a small village and civil parish in the New Forest, Hampshire, about 2 mi north of Lyndhurst.
+Minstead is a small village and civil parish in the New Forest, Hampshire, about 2 mi north of Lyndhurst and south of the A31 road.

-There is a pub, the Trusty Servant.

-There is also a village shop, situated close to the pub.

-The 13th-century All Saints' church is near to the pub up a small hill.
+There is a pub, the Trusty Servant, and a village shop.
+The 13th-century All Saints' church is on a small hill.

-Overview

-Minstead is a small village and civil parish in the New Forest, south of the A31 road.
 The majority of the parish area is a complex of woodland, heathland, acid grassland, scrub and valley bog, supporting a diversity of wildlife.

 North of the village on the north side of the A31 at Lower Canterton lies the Rufus Stone, said to mark the place where in 1100 King William II ("William Rufus") was killed by an arrow whilst out hunting.
 Also north of the village, south of the A31, Furzey Gardens contain 8 acre of landscaped gardens containing many interesting and rare plants.
 There is also a gallery, open to the public from March to October, as well as a tree house and play area for children.